mike-jl/harpoonEx/README.md

     -- the rest of your config function end
 ```
+Additional Info:
+There are a few additional ways to configure a telescope plugin.
+You can also configure it in the telescope setup (call to load_extension required), or use mappings instead of attach_mappings This way is just the easiest for me to show in the readme.
+Details see telescope documentation.
 ### Live-Grep with telescope in your Harpoon List
 #### How to use:
 Add the following to your Harpoon plugin config: